- Designated Safeguarding Lead (DSL) – Brendon Dutton

 Through their day-to-day contact with pupils and direct work with families, staff have a crucial role to play in noticing indicators of possible abuse or neglect and referring them to the child’s relevant Social Care.

 We have a Designated Safeguarding Lead (DSL) who is specifically trained and nominated within school.
-Working alongside the DSL is the ‘Safeguarding Team’ (Click here to see the names of the Safeguarding Team).
+Working alongside the DSL is the ‘Safeguarding Team’.

 We follow the Kent Safeguarding Children Board (KSCB), our Local Safeguarding Children Board (LSCB), procedures and policies to share concerns regarding children’s welfare with our DSLs, with parents and with relevant external agencies.
 Part of our legal duty to safeguard our children, may also include us needing to consult specifically with and take advice from, the Police or Children’s Social Care, should the need arise.